kimmobrunfeldt/howto-everything/existing-react-component-libs.md

 Next things to consider:

 * Is treeshaking possible when using just parts of the library?
-Size of the dist also, but treeshaking the footprint should be quite similar across libraries
+Size of the dist is also important factor, but after treeshaking the footprint should be quite similar across libraries
 * Maturity and activeness (commits, recent activity, contributor distribution, closed vs open issues, PR merging activity)
 * Are they migrating to another tech ?
 JS -> TS, Sass -> styled-components, etc
 * Owners, is it community driven or company driven?
 Project with 13 stars can be super mature if it's been developed internally in a company for 20k commits for N years